Abhisheklearn12/tsdb/README.md

 **Note**: This is an educational implementation to deeply understand time series compression, in-memory storage optimization, and distributed monitoring systems.
 It implements the core algorithms from the paper.

-### It's just the poc to implement this concept in my main Database project.
+### It's just the poc to implement this concept in my main Database project and I really enjoyed every bit of this.
+### Readme will keep on updating as I rectify and filled my knowledge gaps.
 ---

 ## Features